msmafra/proton-get/README.md

--n or --dryrun  will run proton-get without downloading and installing anything -u or --update will check and install the latest version of proton-get -v or --version will show the current proton-get version
+-n or --dryrun  will run proton-get without downloading and installing anything -u or --update will check and install the latest version of proton-get -v or --version will show the current proton-get version -t or --time <hour>		will create a schedule to run proton-get --check
+                Running proton-get --time 20 will schedule it to run every day at 20:00
+                <hour> can be a value from 0 to 23
 ```

 ## Update problems?
 Run this: